Doctor Who: Missing episodes

 The BBC has retrieved some missing episodes from archives in foreign countries that had received prints for their original broadcasts and also from private individuals who had acquired them by various means.
 Early colour videotape recordings made off-air by fans have also been retrieved, as well as excerpts filmed from the television screen onto 8 mm cine film and clips that were shown on other programmes.
 Audio versions of all lost episodes exist from home viewers who made tape recordings of the show.
 Short clips from every story with the exception of Marco Polo (1964), "Mission to the Unknown" (1965) and The Massacre (1966) also exist.

 Off-screen photographs (tele-snaps) were made by photographer John Cura, who was hired by various production personnel to document programmes during the 1950s and 1960s, including Doctor Who.
 These have been used in fan reconstructions of the serials.
 The BBC has tolerated amateur reconstructions, provided they are not sold for profit and are distributed as low-quality copies.

 One of the most sought-after lost episodes is part four of the last William Hartnell serial, The Tenth Planet (1966), which ends with the First Doctor transforming into the Second.
 The only portion of this in existence, barring a few poor-quality silent 8 mm clips, is the few seconds of the regeneration scene, as it was shown on the children's magazine show Blue Peter.

 Official reconstructions have also been released by the BBC on VHS, on MP3 CD-ROM, and as special features on DVD.
 The BBC, in conjunction with animation studio Cosgrove Hall, reconstructed the missing episodes 1 and 4 of The Invasion (1968), using remastered audio tracks and the comprehensive stage notes for the original filming, for the serial's DVD release in November 2006.
 The missing episodes of The Reign of Terror were animated by animation company Theta-Sigma, in collaboration with Big Finish, and became available for purchase in May 2013 through Amazon.com.
 Subsequent animations made in 2013–4 include The Tenth Planet, The Ice Warriors (1967) and The Moonbase (1967).
 Production of animated reconstructions accelerated in the 2020s.

 In April 2006, Blue Peter launched a challenge to find missing Doctor Who episodes with the promise of a full-scale Dalek model as a reward.
 In December 2011, it was announced that part 3 of Galaxy 4 (1965) and part 2 of The Underwater Menace (1967) had been returned to the BBC by a film collector who did not realise the films' value.
 In October 2013, the BBC announced that film copies of nine missing episodes were found in a television relay station in Jos, Nigeria.
 This included the complete six-part serial The Enemy of the World (1968) and all but episode 3 of The Web of Fear (1968).
+On 13 March 2026, it was announced that episodes 1 and 3 of The Daleks' Master Plan had been recovered.